 There are also opportunities for massage therapists to work in hospitals and nursing homes, in a corporate environment or in a practice alongside physiotherapists or chiropractors.

 There are endless opportunities for learning and continuing education, so you can continue to grow in your chosen specialty.
 All massage registering bodies require its members to participate in continuing education to maintain currency.
 You may have received training at your massage school in relaxation massage, deep tissue massage and trigger point therapy.
-When you graduate you could upgrade your skills to include myofascial release or even structural integration, manual lymphatic drainage, pregnancy massage, corporate massage, shiatsu, dry needling, soft tissue release, joint mobilisation, etc. – the possibilities are endless.
+When you graduate you could upgrade your skills to include myofascial release or even structural integration, manual lymphatic drainage, pregnancy massage, corporate massage, shiatsu, dry needling, soft tissue release, cupping, joint mobilisation, etc. – the possibilities are endless.
 To browse the variety of ongoing massage education options out there, check out Advanced Clinical Education and their vast range of courses.